Shopping Cart

 #3: Finish, Exit, & Recovery

-Concentrate on pressing the water straight behind you with your “paddle blade”.
+Concentrate on pressing the water straight behind you with your “paddle blade.”
 Ideally, you will feel pressure on the wrist and forearm as you pull through the water.
-If you feel more pressure at your fingertips, you have not set a high elbow catch.
+You have not set a high elbow catch if you feel more pressure at your fingertips.
 Combined with a taut bodyline and well-timed rotation of the hips & torso, this will give you a long, efficient stroke that minimizes drag and prevents injury.
 We’ll be discussing this in the final lesson of the course.

 setting up the high elbow catch

-With all these elements combined, you will have a stronger, better, and more sustained power in your strokes.
+With all these elements combined, you will have stronger, better strokes and be able to sustain power for longer.

 Stay tuned for the next lesson to learn the most effective fingertip & hand orientation.